asen/smg/docs/index.md

         :jmx get host:port java.lang:type=Memory HeapMemoryUsage:used HeapMemoryUsage:committed
     </pre>

+- **scrape** - Plugin to natively handle metrics exposed in OpenMetrics (Prometehus) format.
+  See smgconf/scrape-plugin.yml for example target configuration (the local SMG instance).
+  The Scrape plugin implements SMG objects config generation based on Prometheus/OpenMetrics URL (or data).
+So (just like Prometheus) it is possible to configure only scrape targets (/metrcis URLs) and the included stats will be auto discovered by SMG.
+  Scrape needs a SMG conf output dir which it can manage (add/remove confs) if told to do so.
+That directory MUST be included by the regular SMG conf (/etc/smg/config.yml).
+This is the case with the "official" docker image/config.
+  Scrape defines the following plugin commands (used by the generated SMG conf):
+  - :scrape http <url> - a plain http(s) call to GET a http response from the provided url, can also be done with curl instead.
+This command accepts two
+    options:
+    - :scrape http :secure <url> - by default it will ignore ssl cert errors unless :secure is specified.
+    - :scrape http :tokenf /path/to/token_file <url> - the contents of the token_file will be used as an "Authorization: Bearer <token>" value.
+      Useful when deployed in k8s and need to access protected resources for monitoring via ServiceAccount
+  - :scrape parse - parse the output of an :http (or curl) command into internal representation.
+Must be defined as a child of a command outputting metrcis data (text), so in theory it doesn't *have* to be retreived over HTTP.
+The internal representation converts all metrics (lines) to a map of key -> value pairs where the key is the generated from the metrics name and all labels (these have to be unique for Prometheus to work too).
+Also check :scrape get below.
+  - :scrape fetch \[:secure\] \[:tokenf /path/to/token_file\] <url> - a combined :http and :parse command - get the metrics URL and parse the data in one shot.
+    Fetch supports the same :secure and :tokenf options and also requires an URL argument
+  - :scrape get <uid1> \[<uid2>...\] - retrieve a value from parsed OpenMetrics stats.
+    Must be defined as a child of either a :fetch or a :parse command.
+The uids are generated at parse time and are predictable - it represents the metric name and all labels key/values appended to it and separated by dots.
+"Unsafe" SMG object id characters are converted to underscore.
+In te unlikely case of id conflict after that conversion is done the conflicting uids will have an additional ._N suffix where N is the position of the object in the list of conflicting uids.

+- **autoconf** - TODO
+    See smgconf/autoconf-plugin.yml and smgconf/ac-templates/

 - **kube** - TODO
+  See smgconf/kube-plugin.yml

 - **mon** - exposes the following alert definitions
     - alert-p-mon-anom: "change_thresh:short_period:long_period"